omdevteam/om/docs_src/docs/installing_om.md

 OM comes pre-installed at some beamlines and facilties.

-At the **LCLS** facility, OM in already installed at the following beamlines:
+At the **LCLS** facility, OM is already installed at the following beamlines:

   - MFX beamline
   - CXI beamline

-There is no need to perform any installation to use OM at these beamlines and facilities.
-However, the beamline scientists of each facility should always be notified in advance by the users of their intention to use OM during an experiment.
+OM can be used directly at at these beamlines and facilities.
+However, the beamline scientists at each facility should always be notified in advance by the users of their intention to use OM during an experiment.

 ## OM on a Laptop/Desktop

-There are three ways to instal OM on a standalone Deskop/Laptop computer
+There are three ways to instal OM on a standalone Deskop/Laptop computer.

 ### Installation from PyPI